Buying a home with mortgage loan insurance

 In Canada, the main supplier of mortgage insurance is the Canada Mortgage and Housing Corporation (CMHC), a parapublic entity.
 However, this type of insurance is also offered by private lenders, like Genworth Canada and the Canada Guaranty Mortgage Insurance Company.

 What happens if you already have mortgage insurance and you buy a new property?

 It’s not uncommon for a first-time buyer to decide to buy another property after a few years.
 Your family might be growing, or maybe your office moved or you’re itching to get into the real estate market… Whatever the reason, it’s highly likely that a new mortgage will be in order.
 But what should a buyer do if they already have mortgage insurance on their current home?

 In most cases, private lenders will give you the opportunity to transfer your premium.
-For example, those dealing with the Canada Mortgage and Housing Corporation have access to a portability feature that can allow borrowers to save on premiums or even see them eliminated altogether.
+For example, those dealing with the CHMC have access to a portability feature that can allow borrowers to save on premiums or even see them eliminated altogether.

 In conclusion, mortgage insurance is an excellent way to become a homeowner, and at a reasonable cost.
-Though some people will fixate on the cost of premiums, it’s important to remember that an additional year of renting represents months of rent lining someone else’s pockets rather than paying off a home that belongs to you.
+If you fixate on the cost of premiums, it’s important to remember that an additional year of renting represents months of rent lining someone else’s pockets rather than paying off a home that belongs to you.
 Run the numbers and don’t hesitate to ask an advisor for help.
-Your dream of becoming a homeowner might come true sooner than you think.